gayatri2/gayatri2/README.md

 I am a Third Year undergraduate at Pune Institute of Computer Technology, pursuing Computer engineering.
 I am passionate about Web Development and working on various projects in the domain interests me.
-Currently, I am also focusing on improving my DSA skills.
+Currently, I am also focusing on improving my DSA & Competitive Programming skills.
 Apart from technical interests, I love sports, traveling and photography.